Sun damage? Pigmentation? Uneven skin tone or breakouts?

 – Treat sun damaged skin which may contain pre-cancerous Keratosis.
 After a treatment, new pre-cancerous lesions are less likely to appear.

-Generally, fair-skinned and light-haired patients are the ideal candidates for chemical peels.
+Generally, fair-skinned and light-haired patients are the ideal candidates for medi-aesthetic peels.

 Darker skin types may also have good results, depending upon the type of problem being treated although the risk of an uneven skin tone after the procedure is increased.